ZKI-PH-ImageAnalysis/seq2squiggle/README.md

 `seq2squiggle` requires compatible pretrained model weights to make predictions, which can be specified using the `--model` command-line parameter.

-If you do not provide a model file, seq2squiggle will automatically attempt to download a compatible model file to ensure predictions can be made.
+If you do not provide a model file, `seq2squiggle` will automatically attempt to download a compatible model file to ensure predictions can be made.

 ## Predict signals from FASTA file
 `seq2squiggle` simulates artificial signals based on an input FASTX file.
 By default, the output is in SLOW5/BLOW5 format.
 Exporting to the new POD5 format is also supported, though BLOW5 is preferred for its stability.
 You will need to specify the path to the model through the configuration file.

+For optimal performance, running `seq2squiggle` on a GPU is recommended, especially to speed up inference.
+However, the tool also works on CPU-only systems, though at a slower inference speed.

+### Examples

-Generate 10,000 reads from a fasta file.
+Generate 10,000 reads from a fasta file:
 ```
 seq2squiggle predict example.fasta -o example.blow5 -n 10000
 ```
-Generate reads with a coverage of 30
+Generate reads with a coverage of 30:
 ```
 seq2squiggle predict example.fasta -o example.blow5 -c 30
 ```
-Generate reads with a coverage of 30 and an average read length of 5,000
+Generate reads with a coverage of 30 and an average read length of 5,000:
 ```
 seq2squiggle predict example.fasta -o example.blow5 -c 30 -r 5000
 ```
-Simulate signals from basecalled reads (each single read will be simulated)
+Simulate signals from basecalled reads (each single read will be simulated):
 ```
 seq2squiggle predict example.fastq -o example.blow5 --read-input
 ```
-Export as pod5
+Export as pod5:
 ```
 seq2squiggle predict example.fastq -o example.pod5 --read-input
 ```